AmGthrow/2048-AI/README.md

 # Example
 ## Selection

-The AI tries evaluating the "down" move first since it's valid.
+The AI picks a move to investigate first.
+The actual order of the moves to investigate isn't that important, but let's assume it tries evaluating the "down" move first.
 It'll check the other moves later as well.

 ## Expansion